Quickstart

 npm install @paypal/agent-toolkit @ai-sdk/openai ai

-Configuration
+### Configuration

-Create a local environment (.env.local) file in your project root, and add your PayPal API and OpenAI credentials.
+Create a local environment (`.env.local`) file in your project root, and add your PayPal API and OpenAI [credentials](https://github.com/openai/openai-agents-python).

 PAYPAL_CLIENT_ID=your-paypal-client-id